ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/07-analysing-binary-search.md

-## Case study: Analysing binary search {#analysing-binary-search}
+## Case study: Analysing binary search {#analysis-1:binary-search}

 ::: TODO
 - Prio 1: add self-explaining figure
 :::

-Now we will discuss the algorithmic complexity of the binary search algorithm from @sec:binary-search.
+Now we will discuss the algorithmic complexity of the binary search algorithm from @sec:intro:binary-search.

 The basic structure of the algorithm is a single `while`-loop, so we have to figure out how many iterations it will make in the worst case.